bsmith89/blog/content/Computing/make-analysis.md

 ---
-title: 'Tutorial: Reproducible bioinformatics pipelines using GNU Make'
+title: Tutorial: Reproducible bioinformatics pipelines using GNU Make
 date: 2016-03-04 12:00
 tags: software-carpentry, teaching, programming, make, pipelines, bioinformatics, software
-modified: 2016-03-05 10:00
+modified: 2017-11-21 09:30
 ...

+_WARNING: Because of the Markdown rendering of this blog, tab characters have been replaced with 4 spaces in code blocks.
+For this reason, **the makefile code will not work** when copied directly from the post.
+Instead, you must first replace all 4-space indents with a tab character._

 For most projects with moderate to intense data analysis you should consider using _Make_.